 Top 20 Essential Travel Tech For Every Trip - Do You Have These?

-ARTICLE Curious about discovering the latest tech essentials for travel?
-Well look no further.
-We'll give you the inside scoop on the best travel tech...
+ARTICLE Curious about the latest tech essentials for travel?
+Look no further.
+You've found the right place for the inside scoop on the best travel tech...

-I’m constantly being asked for recommendations on the best tech and tools to take when traveling.
+I’m constantly asked for recommendations on the best tech and tools to take when traveling.
 I understand everyone’s needs are different, but I’ll eat my hat if you don’t discover something awesome from my list.
-I admit I’m a gadget geek, so some of these items may be a bit extreme for you, but filter it as you wish, and I hope to at least excite and inspire you with a few new nifty finds.
+I admit I’m a gadget geek, so some of these items may be a bit 'extreme' for you, but feel free to filter as you wish, and I hope to at least excite and inspire you with a few new nifty finds.

 When I first saw the price of Tumi travel bags I just about fainted.
 I thought the price tag was a misprint.
-But as I’ve become older and wiser, I’ve realised the old adage “you get what you pay for” definitely holds true when it comes to luggage.
-Tumi luggage is extraordinary.
-They should make aircraft out of the same material.
-It’s virtually indestructible!
-The bags are also extremely practical, for example this model folds over and allows a laptop to pass through TSA screening without you having to take it out.
+But as I’ve become older and wiser, I’ve realized the old adage “you get what you pay for” definitely holds true when it comes to luggage.
+Tumi luggage is extraordinary because it lasts for many many years - I replace mine on average every 10-12 years or so, and I'm using it every week!
+They should make aircraft out of the same material, because it’s virtually indestructible!
+The bags are also extremely practical, with plenty of compartments designed for multiple purposes.
+I love it!

 #3 TUMI ALPHA 2 INTERNATIONAL 4 WHEEL SLIM CARRY-ON

 I’ve had this carry-on bag for longer than any other in my entire life, and it effortlessly breezes through an average of 4 trips a month!
 It thrives on abuse.
 This is how luggage is supposed to be.
-I love it.
-Just be prepared to mortgage your home the first time you buy it, but remember you’ll be saving yourself from buying a new bag every 6 months that doesn’t even survive a single look from a baggage handler.
+Just be prepared to mortgage your home the first time you buy it, but remember you’ll be saving yourself from those cheap cases you have now, that don’t even survive a single look from a baggage handler.
+Replace your luggage every 6 months, or once every 10 years?
+You decide!
+This really is luggage in a league of it's own.

 Have you heard of this little company called Apple?
 I think they’re going places.
 In my BA life (Before Apple), I used to carry a heavy laptop (yes one of those Windows ones) in my backpack – until I realized how much time and money I was spending at the chiropractor lugging that beast around.
 My new MacBook is a dream, I feel like I’m just carrying a handful of feathers, but unlike feathers which serve no practical use whatsoever once they’ve left the bird, the Apple MacBook laptop allows me to work anytime, anywhere.
-Battery life is a healthy 5 or 6 hours in real world scenarios, and my only peeve with it is the single USB C port, which makes it a bit more challenging to connect other stuff.
+Battery life is a healthy 5 or 6 hours in real-world scenarios, and my only peeve with it are the USB C ports, which makes it a bit more challenging to connect other stuff.

 #8 JBL CHARGE 2+ PORTABLE BLUETOOTH SPEAKER

 I’m a stickler for good quality sound.
-Okay, so I’m not one of those audiophiles who spends $300 on a single cable – because that would be insane (no offense to any audiophile readers), but I do care greatly about listening to music in a way that doesn’t make my ears bleed.
-Tiny speakers don’t do anything for me.
-After auditioning all the portable bluetooth speakers on the market with a comprehensive sonic evaluation (wait, I’m starting to sound like an audiophile), JBL models easily have the best sound in my opinion.
-And i like the Charge range because they have a USB port that is a nice backup for when you’re without power.
+Okay, so I’m not one of those audiophiles who spends $300 on a single cable because that would be insane (no offense to any audiophile readers), but I do care greatly about listening to music in a way that doesn’t make my ears bleed.
+Tiny (and tinny) speakers just don’t do it for me.
+After auditioning all the portable Bluetooth speakers on the market with a comprehensive sonic evaluation (wait, now I am starting to sound like an audiophile), JBL models easily have the best sound in my opinion.
+And I especially like the Charge range because they have a USB port that serves as a nice backup for when your phone runs out of juice.

-I found out about this little geefi gadget on Kickstarter, and now I have a draw full of redundant portable wifi devices from around the world.
-GeeFi works in most countries to pull in high speed internet via wifi, and you can then connect your phone, laptop etc, rather than paying $20 a day at the hotel!
+This nifty gadget works in most countries to pull in high-speed internet via wifi, and you can then connect your phone, laptop etc, rather than paying $30 a day at the hotel!
 I really like the fact that there’s no contracts or minimum commitments, you just pay as you go, when you use it.
-Hurrah for Geefi!

 #12 ANKER ALUMINUM IPHONE /IPAD STAND